 Kelly has a wealth of experience in designing, delivering and managing multi-geographical services for a broad range of vulnerable people including substance misuse, mental health, criminal justice and offender services.
 She demonstrates strong leadership and has a very successful track record of continual improvement of operational and quality standards, service outcomes, social enterprise, generating new income and value for money.

 Leo has over 25 years experience of working in health, substance misuse, and regional and national crime and drug reduction.
-He has experience of tackling blood borne diseases in Great Ormond Street Hospital, then using this hospital experience to coordinate south London’s largest GP prescribing network for substitute opioid to reduce HIV transmission.
-Subsequently, he founded a charity to tackle crack cocaine use, then joined commissioning teams across south London to reduce the health and crime impacts of primary heroin and crack cocaine use.
+He started his health role as a micro-biologist in Great Ormond Street tackling blood borne diseases, later using this hospital experience to coordinate South London’s largest GP prescribing network for substitute opioid to treat heroin users and reduce HIV transmission.
+Subsequently, he founded a charity in Brixton to tackle Crack cocaine use, then joined commissioning teams across south London to reduce the health and crime impacts of primary heroin and Crack cocaine use.

-Leo went on to join Government Office for London where he negotiated rewards with London local authority commissioners to drive improvement in health, mental health, community safety and social care; he then transferred to Home Office HQ to deliver its stronger and safer communities programmes, tackling drugs, crime and terrorism nationally.
+Leo went on to join the Home Office in Government Office for London where he negotiated rewards with London Local Authority commissioners to drive improvement in health, mental health, community safety and social care; he then transferred to Home Office HQ to deliver its stronger and safer communities programmes, tackling drugs, crime and terrorism nationally.
 Leo left the Home Office and returned to the voluntary sector, joining Equinox Care in 2013.

 Would you like to make a suggestion, raise a query or give us a compliment?
 Your feedback is very important to us as it helps us to improve the services we provide.
 Please fill in the form below to send your message.